Triplex Tube Heat Exchanger by PCM, Paper Validation

-The present problem simulates heat transfer in a triplex tube heat exchanger containing phase change material (PCM) using ANSYS Fluent software.
-This simulation is based on the information of a reference article “Internal and external fin heat transfer enhancement technique for latent heat thermal energy storage in triplex tube heat exchangers” and its results are compared and validated with the results in the article.
+The problem simulates heat transfer in a triplex tube heat exchanger containing phase change material (PCM) using ANSYS Fluent software.
+This simulation is based on the information from a reference article, “Internal and external fin heat transfer enhancement technique for latent heat thermal energy storage in triplex tube heat exchangers,” Its results are compared and validated with the results in the article.
 The triplex tube heat exchanger consists of two coaxial tubes that divide the heat exchanger cross-section into three sections or three tubes.

-In the designed heat exchanger in this simulation, the inner and outer tubes are made of aluminum and the space between these two tubes is the place where the phase change material flows.
-To reduce the computational cost, the modeling is done in two dimensions and only on a section of this heat exchanger.
-Also, two different models of cross section of this heat exchanger have been designed, the first model has no fin (case A in the article) and the second model has four fins in its interior (case B in the article).
+In the designed heat exchanger in this simulation, the inner and outer tubes are made of aluminum, and the space between these two tubes is where the phase change material flows.
+The modeling is done in two dimensions and only on a section of this heat exchanger to reduce the computational cost.
+Also, two different models of a cross-section of this heat exchanger have been designed, the first model has no fin (case A in the article), and the second model has four fins in its interior (case B in the article).
 Also, the PCM used in the simulation is RT82, whose properties are defined based on the data in Table 4 of the article.

-In this heat exchanger, the inner wall of the inner tube and the outer wall of the outer tube are considered as thermal insulation; While the outer wall of the inner tube and the inner wall of the outer tube, which are in direct contact with the PCM material, have a constant temperature of 363.15 K.
+In this heat exchanger, the inner wall of the inner tube and the outer wall of the outer tube is considered thermal insulation; While the outer wall of the inner tube and the inner wall of the outer tube, which are in direct contact with the PCM material, has a constant temperature of 363.15 K.

 Geometry & Mesh